Wynn: The letter "W"

-While the earliest Old English texts represent this phoneme with the digraph uu, scribes soon revived the rune wynn from Old English's native alphabet, Anglo-Frisian Futhorc, for this purpose.
+While the earliest Old English texts represent this phoneme with the digraph uu or vv, scribes soon revived the rune wynn from Old English's native alphabet, Anglo-Frisian Futhorc, for this purpose.
 It remained a standard letter throughout the Anglo-Saxon era, eventually falling out of use during the Middle English period, circa 1300.
 In Middle English texts, it was sometimes replaced with u or with a ligature form of uu, until it was replaced with the modern letter w.

 Meaning

 The denotation of the rune is "joy, bliss", known from the Anglo-Saxon rune poems: